 Service Bodies.
 This general term refers to intergroups, service boards, regions, and any other type of 2 or more groups coming together to provide services for their members.

-Regions are composed of groups, intergroups, and service boards within specified geographic boundaries.
-OA is divided into ten regions geographically.
+Regions are composed of groups, intergroups, and service boards within specified geographic boundaries and the virtual community.
+OA is divided into eleven regions.
 (MORE) There are eight regions with in North America.
 Mexico is in Region Two; Bermuda is in Region Six; the Virgin Islands, Central America, and South America are in Region Eight.
 Region Nine encompasses Europe, the Middle East, Africa, and Western Asia.
 Region Ten encompasses the Far East, Southeast Asia, Western Pacific Basin, Australia, and New Zealand.
 The Virtual Region encompasses the virtual meetings and the virtual intergroups.